k-deguz/k-deguz.github.io/essays/boots-on-the-ground.md

 </div>

 #### Personal Experience
 Initially, I struggled to navigate my way around using Bootstrap 5.
 Reading through documentation for class implementation was challenging since I found others to be confusing to understand.
-But without this framework, it wouldn't have been entirely possible for me to produce a Microsoft clone website.
-It would have been agonizing to attempt it by brute forcing my way with pure HTML and CSS.
-I found the experience to be greatly informative since I saw the joys of success and the harrowing complexities of formatting a seamless user interface.
-Getting more familiar with Bootstrap allowed me to better appreciate its value in simplifying the process and improving the quality of different HTML/CSS assignments.
+But without this framework, it wouldn't have been entirely possible for me to produce a clone of Microsoft's home page on their website.

+Given this, without Bootstrap to leverage the massive library of styles, it would have been agonizing to brute force my way in cloning Microsoft's home page with pure HTML and CSS.
+Overall, I found the experience greatly informative since I saw the joys of success and the harrowing complexities of formatting a seamless user interface.
+Getting more familiar with Bootstrap allowed me to better appreciate its value as it simplified the process and improves the quality of different HTML/CSS assignments.

 <!-- Padding for space between sections-->
 <div>